NetApp-openstack-dev/openstack-docs/source/manila/key_concepts/section_manila-key-concepts.rst

    supported extra specs, refer to Table 6.10, ":ref:`NetApp supported Extra Specs for use with Manila Share Types<table-6.10>`".

+    From Ussuri release, a share can be created from a snapshot and be placed in a pool or backend different from the parent share.
+To allow shares to be placed in other pools or backends, make sure to set ``use_scheduler_creating_share_from_snapshot=True`` in the manila
+    configuration file.

 Share Group
 -----------